 To further strengthen the financial position of the Sewer System, the County established in 2001 the principle of setting the Sewer Rate to achieve an overall debt service coverage target of 1.15 times coverage on the combined Sewer System Obligations, in addition to continuing to satisfy the existing policy of providing at least 1.25 times coverage on Parity Bonds and Parity Lien Obligations.
-Additionally, the County Council established an operating liquidity reserve, equal to \$5.0 million plus ten percent of operating expenses; an asset management reserve equal to \$15 million; and a reserve to accumulate funds for the planned implementation of a new County financial system, including a reserve for the Sewer System's share of total implementation costs of a new County financial system.
-As of December 31, 2009, the balances in these three reserves stood at \$15,316,000, \$15,000,000, and \$6,000,000, respectively.
+Additionally, the County Council established an operating liquidity reserve, equal to \$5.0 million plus ten percent of operating expenses; an emergency capital reserve equal to \$15 million; and a reserve to accumulate funds for the Sewer System's share of total implementation costs of a new County financial system.
+As of December 31, 2010, the planned balances in these three reserves were \$15,684,000, \$15,000,000, and \$7,500,000, respectively.